Thermal Camera Early Warning Examples

 Thermal cameras can monitor selected areas for abnormal heat from equipment that is still running, overloaded, failing or left operating when it should be off.

-This may help detect maintenance issues, overheating equipment or after-hours safety risks earlier.
+This may help identify overheating equipment, maintenance issues or after-hours operating conditions earlier.

 More Thermal Camera Early Warning Examples